 Mixed Results in Latest Telecommunications National Customer Satisfaction Survey

-The latest Telecommunications Customer Satisfaction Survey has shown mixed results, with most metrics steady but small deteriorations in some measures, Communications Alliance CEO John Stanton said today.
+Sydney, 20 January 2014 – The latest Telecommunications Customer Satisfaction Survey has produced mixed results, with incremental gains in some areas being offset by declines against several metrics, Communications Alliance CEO John Stanton revealed today.

-The quarterly national survey, carried out for Communications Alliance by Roy Morgan Research, recorded an 82% rating in the percentage of customers satisfied, very satisfied or neutral about the service they receive – up from 80% in the first poll conducted two years ago, but down from the 84% figure recorded in the previous quarter.
+The quarterly national survey, carried out for Communications Alliance by Roy Morgan Research, showed a small increase in the percentage of customers satisfied or very satisfied with the service they receive – up from 65% to 66% - but the same metric fell from 83% to 81% after including those customers who had a neutral view on overall service.

-Many service providers already deliver outstanding customer service and industry’s concerted improvement efforts, combined with the impact of the TCP Code, has already seen customer complaints to the industry ombudsman fall by more than 40% to an eight year low.
+Many service providers already deliver outstanding customer service and industry’s concerted improvement efforts, combined with the impact of the TCP Code, has already seen customer complaints to the industry ombudsman fall by more than 20%.

 The latest survey showed continuing improvement in customers’ satisfaction with the ease of contacting their telecommunications provider (78% of respondents satisfied/neutral, up from 77% in the previous quarter and up from 69% in the first wave survey).

 Satisfaction with the ease of understanding information on telecommunications bills fell slightly (85% satisfied/neutral, down from 86% in the previous quarter, but up from 82% in the first wave).